ajarifi/hep-journal/README.md

 # Journals for hadron theory

-Sometimes, it is not easy to choose to which journal we need to submit our manuscript.
+Sometimes, it is not easy to decide in which journal we need to submit our manuscript.
 So, we want to make some list about the relevant journals for your reference.

 ## Review Journal